Home > Articles > TT Cabling

 Price-points of MM and MC cartridges

 To answer this important question properly, let's look at what you get for your money when you buy a cartridge.
 The main cost differentiators are whether its MM or MC, the cantelever and the diamond tip.
-We're going to ignore cantelevers here, because it is much harder to prove whether an aluminium cantelever sounds better than one made from boron, diamond, sapphire or whatever.
+We're going to ignore cantelevers here, because it is much harder to assert whether an aluminium cantelever sounds better than one made from boron, diamond, sapphire or whatever.
 You have to take into account compliance, tonearm mass, resonance and other effects to know whether the cantelever is really making a difference.
-In most cases, it's not as relevant as the stylus tip and whether the cart is MM or MC, so we will stick with those simple attributes:
+In most cases, it's not as relevant as the stylus tip and whether the cart is MM or MC, so we will stick with those simple attributes for now:

 Most manufacturers offer a range of tips with diamond types similar to the list below (with approx price points for MM and MC equivalents):